ABOUT US

 Key social, economic and sustainability wins for the region:

-• $16M for a New Energy Skills Hub at University of Newcastle
+- $16M for a New Energy Skills Hub at the University of Newcastle

-• $55M for terminal upgrades and $66M for runway upgrades to open up international capacity at Newcastle Airport
+- Funding for terminal and runway upgrades and aviation attraction to open up international capacity at Newcastle Airport

 2024 SNAPSHOT